vignedev/blender-addons/readme.md

 <details>
     <summary><b>Bone Layer Switcher</b></summary>
     Allows to quicky switch between multiple group of bone layers.
+When holding <kbd>Shift</kbd>, it will also do a union of the already visible bone collections and the ones saved ones.

 https://user-images.githubusercontent.com/18449733/187050267-954c92c0-9302-4a93-a048-90b43fda7538.mp4
 </details>